yismaili/override/level09/walkthrough.md

 ## **Binary Analysis**

-When run, it displays a welcome message and then handles user input through the handle_msg() function.
-The program uses a structure to store a username (up to 40 characters) and a message (up to 140 characters).
-It first prompts the user to enter a username with the set_username() function, and then asks for a message via the set_msg() function.
-There's also an unused secret_backdoor() function that could read a command from the user and execute it, but this function is never called in the normal program flow.
+When executed, the program displays a welcome message and handles user input through the handle_msg() function.
+It uses a structure to store a username (up to 40 characters) and a message (up to 140 characters).
+The program first prompts the user to enter a username using the set_username() function, and then asks for a message via the set_msg() function.
+There is also an unused secret_backdoor() function that can read a command from the user and execute it, but this function is never called during the normal program flow.

 **main function:**
 ```bash